 Our May 7 deadline provides us the best opportunity to review and process applications prior to the close of the program.
 However, we cannot guarantee that applications received by this deadline will be processed and submitted for final SBA approval.

-If you wish to apply for a first-draw or second-draw Small Business Administration (SBA) Paycheck Protection Program (PPP) Loan, Middlesex Savings Bank is ready to help.
-As of January 19, 2021, Middlesex Savings Bank is accepting applications for current business customers using a new application portal, included here and below:
+If you are a current business customer wishing to apply for a first-draw or second-draw Small Business Administration (SBA) Paycheck Protection Program (PPP) loan, Middlesex Savings Bank is ready to help.
+We are currently accepting applications from current business customers using a new application portal, included below.

 Only current Middlesex Savings Bank business customers will be able to apply for a PPP loan with us.
 PPP loans will be available to first-time eligible Borrowers and to businesses that previously received a PPP loan.

 Key PPP Updates

 - The SBA made an important note that in this round for both first-draw and second-draw PPP loans, there will be a time lapse between when the lender submits the PPP application information to the SBA and when the SBA provides the SBA loan number to the lender.

 - PPP borrowers can set their PPP loan’s covered period to be any length between 8 and 24 weeks to best meet their business needs.

 - The PPP provides greater flexibility with regards to seasonal employers.